renesas-rz/meta-renesas-ai/meta-benchmark/README.md

 Each framework has its own benchmark tool.

-For Arm NN SDK, it is armnnBenchmark
+* For Arm NN SDK, it is armnnBenchmark
-For Caffe2, it is caffe2Benchmark
+* For Caffe2, it is caffe2_Benchmark.sh
-For TensorFlow, it is tensorflowBenchmark
+* For TensorFlow, it is tensorflowBenchmark
-For TensorFlow-lite, it is tensorflow-lite-benchmark For ONNX Runtime, it is onnxruntime_benchmark
+* For TensorFlow-lite, it is tensorflow-lite-benchmark
+* For ONNX Runtime, it is onnxruntime_benchmark

 The output of each benchmark tool shows the average inference time and the standard deviation for each available model, which are printed in the terminal.

-The instruction of using these benchmark tools is listed below:
+The instructions for using these benchmark tools are listed below:

 ## Arm NN SDK
 ```bash